Fairytale Retellings for Adults That You Should Be Reading

 These books are a fun fantasy series and they involve a component of different realms, which I am in love with as a storytelling mechanic.
 I also think the idea that this series can just keep going and evolving since every character doesn’t need to be mentioned at once is very fun.
 Plus, it’s over on Kindle Unlimited, so easy access for a lot of readers!

 I personally started with the Peter Pan books, since they are all standalone.
 I will say that there are some spoilers for the first book in there, so I would recommend going in order instead.
+This is a great series to revisit your favorite fairy, but it is geared toward adult audiences, so make sure to keep that in mind.

 Summary of Jack Frost by Rebecca F. Kenney